MadcowD/ell/docs/ramblings/spec_notes.md

 write_a_story("a cat and a dog", system_prompt)

 # I don't like this because the end-user has to recapitulate the chat prompt format if they are intereacting with the model repeatedly.
-I should be able to in some sense have a format where I don't need to track the history e.g. @ell.chatlm
+I should be able to in some sense have a format where I don't need to track the history e.g. @ell2a.chatlm

 # we could force the chat components to take as input the history but this is an awkward interface imo.
-@ell.chat(model="gpt-4-turbo")
+@ell2a.chat(model="gpt-4-turbo")
 def chat_with_user(*, history: ChatPrompt, user_message): ...